Supernova4422/Light-Show-Toolkit-/README.md

 ### Currently Supported Light-Systems:
 * Milight/LimitlessLED -Supports both UDP and TCP

+### Adding your own lighting system
+You may be interested in including your own lighting system with this program (Such as HUE).
+Essentially you would develop a class that overrides the "ProgrammableLight" class and implements each virtual function.

+Then within the "GroupManager.cpp" class you will include this class, and add it to the "ListeningLights" vector.

+For examples of this process, view both Consoleview.cpp and Milight.cpp as well as their assignment in GroupManager.cpp

+Side note: In this repository i'll happily accept additions

 ### Currently supported File-Formats for light-shows
 * .lightshow (Custom lightshow file format)
 ### Currently supported Operating systems